Different types of electric current are used depending on the purpose of application.

 Low frequency currents -For therapeutic purposes, a direct and variable low frequency current with a frequency of up to 800 Hz is used.

 Different current parameters such as shape, frequency and modulation of impulses also determine its specific effect on the body.

 In general, low-frequency currents are divided into analgesic currents for muscle stimulation and currents for pulsed galvanization.

-Analgesic currents are used in muscular, joint, and neurological pain, the most common in practice being diadynamic currents.
+Analgesic currents are used in muscle, joint and neurological pain, and the most common in practice are diadynamic currents.

-Muscular stimulation currents are used to strengthen weak muscles as a result of immobilization, neurological dysfunctions such as paresis, paralysis, etc.
+Muscle stimulation currents are used to strengthen weak muscles due to immobilization, neurological dysfunction such as paresis, paralysis and more.

-Impulse galvanization is based on galvanic current and is used for electrophoresis, improving blood circulation and eliminating edema.
+Pulse galvanization is based on galvanic current and is used for electrophoresis, improved blood circulation and the removal of edema.